alicescfernandes/capstone_project/docs/dev_log.md

 - [x] Hide Sections when using mobile (ignored)
 - [x] Closes the chart zoom modal when the user clicks ESC
 - [x] Consider remove infinite scrolling in favour of actual sections that can show a localized set of charts
+- [x] Change quarter button to upload files, add quarter field as required and add the file form

 ## 04/27/2025